lmarena/lmarena.github.io/_posts/2025-04-21-sentiment-control.md

 Enter **Sentiment Control**: a refined version of our original Style Control methodology that expands the feature set to include:

 1. Emoji Count
-2. Sentiment (Very Negative, Negative, Neutral, Positive, Very Positive, Positive)
+2. Sentiment (Very Negative, Negative, Neutral, Positive, Very Positive)

 Let’s see how this expanded definition of style affects model rankings and whether it boosts specific performance.